NY Mom Wrongly Convicted Of Shaking Infant, Causing Brain Damage, Dad Claims (EXCLUSIVE)

 “To be absolutely clear, the child in this case was never diagnosed with a traumatic brain injury,” he told Daily Voice.
 “The official hospital records… identify the condition as a nontraumatic subdural hemorrhage.”

+The report goes on to state that "no clinical documentation supports a diagnosis of inflicted trauma, shaking, slamming, or abuse... ruling out violent or intentional injury."
+Doctors also did not diagnose Shaken Baby Syndrome.

+Under the document's "summary of legal relevance," it states: "This record demonstrates that no medical evidence supports the allegations of abuse or assault."

-Mosher said MRI scans showed no signs of brain damage, trauma, or abuse.
-He also claimed that earlier allegations about skull fractures and burn injuries were not supported by final radiology reports.
+Mosher said allegations about skull fractures and burn injuries were not supported by final radiology reports.
 According to Mosher, the burns were the result of an accident involving a faulty water system and healed within two weeks.

 He maintains that Servin only accepted a plea deal because she feared permanently losing custody of their children if she refused.